nickbrandt/GitLab/doc/user/project/autocomplete_characters.md

 ### Enable or disable autocomplete for Iterations **(STARTER ONLY)**

-Iterations autocomplete is under development and not ready for production use.
+Autocomplete for Iterations is under development and not ready for production use.
 It is deployed behind a feature flag that is **disabled by default**.
 [GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.